APIDevTools/json-schema-ref-parser/README.md

   });
 ```

-For more detailed examples, please see the [api documentation](docs/README.md)
+For more detailed examples, please see the [API Documentation](docs/README.md)

 Installation